Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/polling-container-overview.markdown

 # Dynamic Template Definition

 When performing polling receive operations, a dynamic template can be used.
 A method providing a dynamic template is called before each receive operation, and can return a different object in each call.
-The event template object needs to be of IQuery<TData> type, which means if you want to use an object-based template, you have to wrap it with the `ObjectQuery` wrapper.
+The event template object needs to be of IQuery&lt;TData&gt; type, which means if you want to use an object-based template, you have to wrap it with the `ObjectQuery` wrapper.

 {{%tabs%}}